-Driver's Licence Renewal Guide
+South African Driver's Licence Renewal Guide

-The time has come for you to renew your driver's licence and you're probably already dreading dealing with all the admin, especially given the complications of the COVID-19 lockdown.
-Our quick guide to renewing your driver's licence will help you get it done in no time.
+The time has come for you to renew your driver's licence.
+You're probably already dreading dealing with the admin, the queues snaking out the door, and the looks of exasperation on the faces of disgruntled government employees.
+Our quick driver’s licence renewal guide will help you get it done in no time.

-First, know your dates
+1. Know your dates

 Your driver's licence must be renewed at least four weeks before it expires.
 If you've left it late and your licence has already expired or is close to expiring, you'll need to apply for a temporary driving licence as well, which is an added expense.
 (Luckily your temporary driver's licence will be issued on the spot.)

 Once you're sure the centre you want to visit is open, make an appointment by phone or online using the National Traffic Information System online booking service.
+If you're calling, try to phone early in the morning or mid-week when lines are less busy.
+Have your ID number, current licence (if applicable), and any required documents on hand to speed up the process.
+It’s also a good idea to ask about appointment availability, required paperwork, and payment methods to avoid surprises.

 • Eye test: This can be done at a DLTC or you can have your eyes tested at your nearest optometrist and submit the report with your licence-renewal application.
 The eye test is included in the overall licence-renewal price, but the optometrist may charge you a separate fee if you go that route.